taunsquared/graphic-novel-thesis/2018-04-03-character-vomit.md

 Grew up near a Formula 1 racing track and befriended the race car crews as a child.
 Has an incredible intuition for electronically-controlled mechanical systems.
 Loves ice-cream and eats it at least once a day.

 ## MENDELEEVERS
-generally preoccupied with the manipulation of materials, using both cutting-edge tech and simple old-fashioned methods.
+Generally preoccupied with the manipulation of materials, using both cutting-edge tech and simple old-fashioned methods.
 They combine techniques from chemistry, physics, and traditional hand crafts to build both beautiful and practical art and devices.
 They like to play "what if...in space?", in which a situation is invented in which something breaks out in space, and no internet is available, and very few technologically optimized tools are available, and thus one must macgyver a solution using un-networked tools.
 They maintain the machine shop, fabrication labs, and workspaces for traditional hand crafts.

 ### Marq
 A scholarship student full of mischevious energy and unstoppable cheerfulness.
 Loves to find ways of subverting the no smoking rules and runs homebrew experiments in his sleeping structure.